jvalenzuela/atform/doc/source/gui.rst

 select them in the same manner as the :ref:`gui_select_list` panel, and click the :guilabel:`Remove Selected` button.

+The :guilabel:`Path` and :guilabel:`Folder Depth` options are equivalent to the :py:func:`atform.generate` parameters of the same name, allowing the PDF output directory to be altered without script modification.

 A pop-up dialog will appear while building output documents, displaying progress and any errors.
 The build process may be cancelled by closing the pop-up dialog.